inv4fee2020/pli_node_conf/node_backup_restore.md

 >
 >  **An example of this would be using SCP to copy from another linux VPS**
 >
->  **You will need to re-run the above setup script to reset the file permissions for the files that you have copied into the backups folder in order that the scripts will have the correct permissions to the files as part of the restore process.**
+>  **You will need to re-run the above setup script `_plinode_setup_bkup.sh` to reset the file permissions for the files that you have copied into the backups folder in order that the scripts will have the correct permissions to the files as part of the restore process.**

 ---
 ---